 from Northeastern State University in Tahlequah, Oklahoma.

-Steven served as a Subject Matter Expert (SME) briefing Environmental Protection Agency Administrator Gina McCarthy on Emergency Planning and
+Steven served as a Subject Matter Expert (SME) briefing Environmental Protection Agency (EPA) Administrator Gina McCarthy on Emergency Planning and

 Community Right to Know Act (EPCRA) enhancement and federal engagement on the state and local level.

 From beginning my instructional career with Oklahoma State University in 2008 all the way to working internationally by 2015, I strive to deliver the most up to date and useful information available for the first responder.
 With hazardous materials teams in five countries on three continents that I have mentored from infancy all the way to having their own instructional staff, I bring the same passion to instruction for the smallest volunteer fire department that I do for military groups and government agencies across the globe.

 Steven maintains contact with almost all of his former students and assists with mitigation tactics through the website, www.cameotraining.com